 As part of my parent’s pastorship, we would move towns, cities and sometimes states, every few years.
 Though it was very difficult for me to leave the friends I grew so quickly to love, I did, however, have the opportunity to experience living in many different places and meet many different people.

 My family moved from country Queensland towns, to Sydney and other cities in New South Wales, and then back to Queensland again where I met my future husband at a Bible camp.
 I recall returning home and announcing to my mum that I had met the man I was going to marry.
-Seeing as I was only 15 at the time, I’m sure my mum wondered, but, thankfully, she trusted my judgement.
+Seeing as I was only 15 at the time, I’m sure my mum wondered, ‘what on earth!’, but, thankfully, she trusted my judgement.
 Three and half years later, Tony and I married and now have four children—two girls and two boys.

 The greatest honour